Isaac-Munyaka/Analysis-using-Text-to-SQL-tool-Vanna-AI-/README.md

 The SQL query,
 Pandas DataFrame,
-AI-suggested data visualization and
+AI suggested data visualization and
-AI-recommended follow-up text prompts
+AI recommended follow-up text prompts

-I used My github Repo Movie Database for this Analysis
+I used My github Repo; Movie Database for this Analysis